Rebuilding Huntsville’s City Hall: The Problem

 Despite the problems, getting a new city hall won’t be easy.
 It’ll cost millions.
 The public has to be on board.
 Plus, what would a new city center look like?
 Where should it be built?

-Watch WHNT News 19 at 10:00 Wednesday, Dec.
-11 as Steve Johnson and Michelle Stark take action to get the answers to those questions.
-They’ll also explore some of the existing plans for a new city hall.
-Plus, they’ll look at how each would change the makeup of downtown.
+Watch Part 2 of our special report.
+WHNT News 19 takes action to get the answers to those questions.
+We also explore some of the existing plans for a new city hall.
+Plus, we look at how each would change the makeup of downtown.